Revelation of the Mystery of Fathering and Fatherlessness

 - He told me later that he almost let me go.

-- Each time I visited my parents I came back under the influence of the family familiar spirits.
+- When I visited my parents I came back under the influence of the family familiar spirits.

 - When I returned from time off I was useless for ministry for several weeks.